wukerplank/quantified/README.md

 #### Authentication

+While it is possible to authenticate the users with HTTP basic auth, it is recommended to generate an access token for every app that uses the API.

+You can generate a new access token with **`POST`** to `/access_tokens.json`:

+    curl -u test@test.com:test1234 -H "Content-Type: application/json" -X POST -d '' http://localhost:3000/access_tokens.json

+This will return a response like this:

+    {
+      "id":1,
+      "token":"XYZ"
+    }

+All subsequent requests can be authenticated with an `Access-Token` field in the header:

+    curl -H "Content-Type: application/json; Access-Token: XYZ" http://localhost:3000/scopes.json

+To invalidate a token, you can simply delete it with **`DELETE`** `/access_tokens/XYZ.json`

 #### Scope

 Scopes are like categories and can be used to group events & measurements.
 Right now I use Scopes like "Body" (measurements, workouts, etc.), "Household" (finances, temperatures, gas price, etc.) and "Nutrition" (cups of coffee, )